 The M500X isolator module is used to prevent wiring faults from affecting the entire circuit.
 It divides the addressable circuit into sections.
 The isolator has separate IN and OUT wiring.
-A short on one side of the isolator is not seen on or affects the other side.
+A short on one side of the isolator will not be seen on or affect the other side.
 Isolator modules do not use addresses.
 The isolator relies on a voltage threshold to determine whether it should be isolating or not.
 This voltage threshold is around 6.5V.
 All isolators in a system are in isolated mode on system power up.
 If there is an excess of current draw, the isolator will not close.
-When the short is removed, the isolator module automatically closes the circuit again.
-The LED on the isolator module turns on when the module is in isolated mode, otherwise it flashes periodically.
+When the short is removed, the isolator module will automatically close the circuit again.
+The LED on the isolator module will turn on when the module is in isolated mode, otherwise it will flash periodically.
 System Sensor recommends no more than 25 devices between isolator modules since the inrush current of the devices may mimic a short condition preventing the isolator from closing.
+3251 detectors have an inrush current of up to 10 times that of other devices, thus only two can be placed between isolators